MoonPoet/xaprb-src/content/blog/core-values.md

 Good values are lived, not just stated.
 Ideally, they're readily observable, but they also need to be stated so they're explicit.
-They are expectations of behaviors, and they describe how the group actually behaves, not what they want to believe about themselves, not what feels good to believe.
 They have teeth.
 You can tell what's really valued by watching how people make decisions, what gets rewarded, what gets punished or discouraged.

-Good values serve to encode norms.
+Good values signal and encode norms.
-They are statements, descriptors, of the group's shared beliefs---they are not rules.
-That is, they *describe* behavior and culture; they don't create it.
+They describe how the group actually behaves, not what feels good to believe.
-They help people understand how to behave and make decisions, by stating guiding principles.
+They are not rules, but they are guiding principles that help people understand how to make decisions.
 This helps create autonomy by dispersing commander's intent to the edges, encouraging alignment and consistency while avoiding constant escalation of decisions.

 Good values *differentiate by going beyond the baseline*.
+Good values state what is necessary, not what is merely sufficient.
 Good values aren't things like "honesty," which is a baseline expectation.
 There's no point in listing a "core value" that's a low bar any functioning member of society should clear.
 This is not to say that good values are exclusionary, or that they need to be completely unique, but they should say what's particular about a group that isn't otherwise to be taken for granted about *any* group.
-Good values state what is necessary, not what is merely sufficient.

 Good values don't change much or often, if at all.
 They may need to be refined as time passes and the group understands them with more nuance, but at core, they don't change.